Casual Farmhouse Style

 Gratitude can transform common days into thanksgivings, turn routine jobs into joy, and change ordinary opportunities into blessings.

 A caned basket with tin wall pocket holds inexpensive wood cooking utensils.
 At Christmas time Lori could add fresh greens, candy canes, or even birch branches with mini ornaments.

 10. Don’t Sweat the Small Stuff

 Forget about waistlines and timelines.
 Thanksgiving is a time for togetherness and gratitude.
 In all the hustle and bustle of the holidays it’s most important to sit back and enjoy time with your loved ones.
 A time to be thankful and grateful for those in our lives.
-Putting forth the effort to create an inviting space is good enough… Don’t fret.
+Putting forth the effort to create an inviting space is good enough… Don’t fret and pull-up a seat to our farmhouse table.
 Is it time for dessert yet?

 After our family has eaten the last cannoli and piece of pumpkin pie the guys roll into the family rom to watch football and the girls get out the cards.
 My grandfather loved to play gin rummy and taught us all how to play.
 Grandpa Meme (The Meme of MemeHill) always wore a hat or knit cap.
 In honor of Grandpa Meme we all sit around the table and wear hats while playing cards.
 Over the years the knit hats have evolved into crazy hats and wigs.
 I will make sure that I take a picture of us this year so stop back for an update.

 Now be sure to visit all my friends that are joining me this month in sharing their Thanksgiving decorating ideas!

 Happy Happy Nester | Creating an Inexpensive Thanksgiving Table